Massive Monster Mayhem

-Massive Monster Mayhem is a children's game show television program that combines live-action and computer-generated imagery animated elements.
-It premiered on Family Channel and Nicktoons on October 25, 2017.
+Massive Monster Mayhem is a Canadian game show television program that combines live-action and computer-generated imagery animated elements.
+It premiered on Family Channel and TeenNick on October 25, 2017.
 The series was created by Artur Spigel and Michael Chaves.
-It aired on Nicktoons in the UK and Ireland on February 26, 2018.
+It aired on Nickelodeon and CITV in the UK and Ireland on February 26, 2018.

 Premise

 Each episode begins with the evil intergalactic overlord Master Mayhem threatening Earth with his plans to destroy it.
 Three kids compete in a series of challenges for a chance to take on one of Master Mayhem's Master Mayhem while the monsters wreak havoc on Earth.
 It features live gameplay by kids in futuristic challenges against gigantic Monster Superstars for the chance to win prizes and save the planet from destruction.

 When the featured Monster Superstar is unleashed, the announcer will give a description about them like what planet they are from, their side jobs, and their hobbies.

 Each episode also features some comical wraparounds involving Master Mayhem at his space condo on another planet.